The Shadow Play (2018 film): Synopsis

 Yang Jiadong, a naive rookie cop, witnesses the Chief of Construction Committee jumping to his death from a tall building.
-He immediately begins investigation, but was brutally dismissed from his job and pursued by unknown enemies.
+He immediately begins investigation, but is brutally dismissed from his job and pursued by unknown enemies.
 He escapes to Hong Kong, where meets the daughter of the deceased victim.
-With the help of Xiao Ruo, Yang Jiadong continues to seek for the truth, but finds himself falling into an entrapment of love.
+With her help, Yang Jiadong continues to seek for the truth, but finds himself falling into a trap of love.